-These wetlands should be havens for wild birds recovering from the fires, not killing fields where they are slaughtered for fun.
+The wetlands should be havens for wild birds, not killing fields where they are slaughtered for fun.

 An ALV rescue team was part of a group of around 12 rescuers who took part in the first duck rescue, working closely with tireless wetland campaigner Laurie Levy as part of the Coalition Against Duck Shooting.
 Pictured here are ALV founder Patty Mark and Vice President Matthew Perry, holding protected coots who had just been blasted out of the sky.